 Working out who invented the car is a long and winding road, and pinpointing a single person responsible is not a simple matter.
 If you rewind the development of cars past GPS, past antilock brakes and automatic transmissions and even past the Model T, eventually you'll get to the Benz Motor Car No. 1, the missing link between cars and horse-drawn buggies.

 Karl Benz patented the three-wheeled Motor Car, known as the "Motorwagen," in 1886.
-It was the first true, modern automobile.
+It was the first true, modern automobile, meaning Benz is most often identified as the man who invented the car.
 Benz also patented his own throttle system, spark plugs, gear shifters, a water radiator, a carburetor and other fundamentals to the automobile.
 Benz eventually built a car company that still exists today as the Daimler Group.

 Early history of the car